LiliaFramework/Lilia/documentation/docs/libraries/lia.inventory.md

 **Purpose**

-Creates and persists a new inventory instance, allocating storage and caching the result.
+Creates and persists a new inventory instance with validation, allocating storage and caching the result.

 **Parameters**

 * `typeID` (*string*): Inventory type identifier.
 Must refer to a registered type.
 * `initialData` (*table*): Optional initial data.
 Defaults to an empty table and must be a table if provided.

 **Realm**